Yangzy111/opencv310withQt/README.md

 # opencv310withQt
-compile opencv with Qt release x64 for windows
+compile opencv with Qt in vs2013 release x64 for windows